 FOX Football Gameday Host

-Sparks is the Afternoon Drive host on 101 The FOX and an all-around sports FAN that brings years of Gameday coverage experience!
+Sparks, of the Sparks & Lux morning show on 101 The FOX, and an all-around sports FAN, brings years of Gameday coverage experience!
 Having talked football with the best of the best from Sports Talk Legends to Vegas Odds Makers he will be the MAN to get your SPARK ignited and make sure you’re READY for GAMEDAY!

 Marleah Campbell